1239 (18th June)

 Battle of Evesham

-The royalist forces led by Prince Edward defeated the forces of Simon de Montfort and killed de Montfort.
-Henry was released from prison.
+The royalist forces led by Prince Edward defeated the rebel forces and killed Simon de Montfort.
+King Henry III was released from prison.

 1266 (10th July)

-A son, John, was born to Edward and Eleanor of Castile.
+A son, John, was born to Prince Edward and Eleanor of Castile.

 Dictum of Kenilworth